This weekend The Shining will celebrate the 35th anniversary of its original release on the big screen.

 “All Work And No Play” & “Danny, I’m Coming” – (Mark Englert)

 Two pieces of incredible art that pay tribute to the movie by staying outside the walls of the Overlook.
 The position is fixed and it’s time that changes between these images.
-In the first we see Wendy and Danny happily running towards the entrance to the maze, while the silhouette of a steadily worsening Jack watches them from the hotel window.
+In the first we see Wendy and Danny happily running toward the entrance to the maze, while the silhouette of a steadily worsening Jack watches them from the hotel window.
 Next we return to the same location but winter has arrived – Danny is in exactly the same position but isn’t running for fun anymore, and a helpless Wendy is now the one watching from a window as Jack relentlessly limps forward clutching his trusty axe.
 The level of detail Mark has put into these illustrations is breathtaking, and the long stretched format enables him to include all the players involved in these memorable movie moments.

 “Weapon of Choice: The Shining” – (Trev Murphy)